ababei/LearningEulerFactors/README.md

 # LearningEulerFactors
-Learni g Euler factors of elliptic curves with the transformer implementation in Int2Int
+Learning Euler factors of elliptic curves with the transformer implementation in Int2Int